Phone Sec - Comm Fail means that the Communications Failed to complete the last time the Secondary Telephone Line was tested by the panel.

 - Kiss-Off Tone - The monitoring company's receiver confirms to the local panel that it received the signal

 - Silence - Both phones have hung up - Even be aware of this hanging up.
-Failure of the panel to hang up means that the phone company won't send another dial tone.
+Failure of the panel to hang up means that the phone company won't be able to send another dial tone.

 Comm Fail means that the panel has not heard the Kiss-Off signal; the panel thinks that the communications have failed, somewhere in the sequence of communication.